wunderio/lando-drupal/extensions/elasticsearch/README.md

 # Elasticsearch extension

-This extension adds Elasticsearch 7.17.0 to the Lando configuration.
+This extension adds latest supported Elasticsearch 8.11.0 to the Lando configuration.
+This is a rolling release so if 8.11.x or 8.x gets EOL, then this will be updated to next version.

 ## Installation